 The fourth oldest library building in Finland represents late-Jugend (Art Nouveau) architecture with numerous Classical influences.
 Architect Karl Hård af Segerstad was inspired by American libraries and designed the layout according to the so-called butterfly model.

 Inside the library you can sense the distinct local atmosphere.
 In addition to books, you can borrow instruments, including a ukulele and kantele, and games, including the classic Finnish game of mölkky.
 The library also features LGBTQ literature, comics and films on its rainbow shelves.
+And even dogs are allowed on the first floor!

-Helsinki University Library at Kaisa-talo
+Helsinki University Library at Kaisa-talo – beautiful and functional

 The main library of the University of Helsinki is also the biggest scholarly library in Finland.
 The Kaisa-talo building opened in 2012 and represents the latest library architecture, making it a popular attraction among fans of both libraries and architecture.